sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone/integrate-with-work-zone.md

 ---
 title: Integrate Your Application with SAP Build Work Zone, Standard Edition
-description: This tutorial shows you how to subscribe to the SAP SAP Build Work Zone, standard edition.
+description: This tutorial shows you how to subscribe to the SAP Build Work Zone, standard edition.
 keywords: cap
 parser: v2
 auto_validation: true